netzke/netzke-testing/README.md

 The `run_mocha_spec` here will run a Mocha spec from `spec/grid_with_destructive_button.js.coffee`.

-You can explicitely specify a component to run the spec on (in order to override the convention):
+You can explicitely specify a component to run the spec on:

     run_mocha_spec 'grid_with_destructive_button', component: 'UserGrid'

+To investigate the problem in case of a failing Mocha spec, set `stop_on_error` to `true` (this will keep the browser open on the failed spec):

+    run_mocha_spec 'grid_with_destructive_button', stop_on_error: true

+(in this case you'll have to terminate the specs by pressing `ctrl+c`)

 ## Requirements